Advertisement

 Endometriosis

-Pelvic pain and pressure are the most common symptoms of endometriosis, a condition in which the endometrium (the lining of the uterus) forms outside of the uterus in places like the ovaries, fallopian tubes, intestines, or bladder.
-Endometriosis is common: About 1 in every 10 people who are still menstruating have it.
+Pelvic pain and pressure are the most common symptoms of endometriosis, a condition in which the endometrium (the lining of the uterus) grows outside of the uterus in places like the ovaries, fallopian tubes (which connect the ovaries to the uterus), intestines, or bladder.
+Endometriosis is common: About 1 in every 10 people who are menstruating have it.

 Because endometrial tissue is the same type of tissue that’s in your uterus, the growths can mature and bleed as estrogen levels fluctuate.
 This may cause the surrounding area to become inflamed or swollen and could even result in scarring.
 All of this irritation can trigger pain in the pelvic region, especially before and during your period.